 The pictorial contents of the mural represent Ponce De Leon with his triumphant arrival to the New World, next to the Native Tequesta-American people's Chief, peacefully surveying the Pangea in addition to a whole message of hope and faith in the pursuit of new horizons and promises about fruitful relationships for a future respecting it's past.

+In 1987, the Freedom /News Tower was completely repaired.
+During this restoration, when the construction workers removed panels on the second /Mezzanine level they exposed the top part of a mural semi glued; the ragged remnant looked like it was part of a cartographic map from the 1920's.
+Richard Heissenbottle, who was the Architect in charge of the Tower's project found black & white photos revealing a large mural over 44 ft long by 25 f heighet.
+He commissioned a new recreation of the mural from the Miami Artisans group in 1988.
+These artists of Fine Art Schooling were true muralists,working with the Coconut Grove Playhouse.
 They carefully studied the history and researched the details surrounding both the time of the Tower's construction and the events around 1509 to 1513, passing long hours in the Miami Libraries, reading and copying relevant data, recopulating their findings of historical knowledge concerning the event in order to appropriately represent the creation of a new true masterpiece.
 In this way they achieved a magnificent piece of Art, characterizing in the composition the most faithful traduction of all the symbols of the past, as well as the messages pertinent to our present day understandings.
 The Miami Artisans brought in this form of reunion a finding of the primitive passion and the drama and glory of history, with it's respective messages as well as the renovated image.

 As the months unfolded in 2009 the advocacy has began a ground roots approach, currently thousands of Miami residents and people from around the world have listened, as the web sites rise to prominence, blogging, Face Book and other artist registries have helped to promote the advocacy taking it on an accelerating road of events.
 One very important contact occurred in august 2009.
 Artist Ana Bikic, leading the advocacy, published an article with the story of the New World Muralists, in Spanish with Cancunissimo, in the Miamissimo section of the Magazine, which has 18 years of International publishing in our region, with over 100,000 copies distributed in Mexico, Caribbean and South Florida.

 The Miami Artisans 1988 group a 'total recreation' and all that this category of architectural commission implies.
 In the light of all that has transpired surrounding the Mural in the last 10 years, it is fair and important to recognize the real authors and their magnificent accomplishment.
 The difference between a restoration and a recreation is huge; any comparison of the two categories is demeaning to the later achievement.
 A recreation is not a mere copy rendered ,it is an authentic interpretation based on original aesthetic values.
 This mural required research, redesign and reinvention to achieve the commission.
 It was in fact made to look like the original although only 50% of the information existed.
 The remnant that survived on the wall represented only 10% of the original and the photographic evidence was not only in black and white but limited and incomplete

 Therefore, the three principle artists were responsible for the recreation of the whole color scheme and the design of all missing parts.